Chapter Two: Ann

 “I’d like to tell you.”

 It’s so easy to do, this dance.
-Even with half her heart and half her mind elsewhere.
-They laugh and settle their tabs and pack their respective stacks of pages into their respective totes—hers, The Magazine’s iconic black and white script, his, vintage Joy Division—and it feels so pleasantly conspiratorial to walk out into the night together, the hot mid-August night, perfumed with the smoke that has become ubiquitous.
-But, never mind that right now, never mind the dire warnings of the IPCC AR6 SYR SPM, never mind any question about tomorrow.
+Even with half her heart.
+They laugh and settle their tabs and pack their respective reading material into their respective totes—hers, The Magazine’s iconic black and white script; his, vintage Joy Division—and it feels so pleasantly conspiratorial to walk out into the night together, the hot mid-August night, perfumed by the wildfire smoke that has become ubiquitous.
+That nobody bothers to remark upon anymore.
+That they both choose to ignore, because what else would they do?

 Ann has taken her fair share of men to bed since she and Noah opened their relationship, each experience a window onto another corner of existence, an expansion of her picture of the world.
 But what she valued most about these encounters was how, without any effort on her part, they all always led her back to Noah, confirming for her, as nothing else could, that her heart was his, that he was her home, that they were indeed the match they had taken themselves to be.

-It’s all she can think when Graham begins kissing her.
-How like a dream Noah looked emerging from the crowd of the Casbah in his black jeans and vintage floral tee, desert boots and vintage snakeskin belt.
+It’s all she can think when, in the foyer where their wedding portrait still hangs, which she hasn’t had the heart to take down, Graham begins kissing her.
+She thinks how like a dream Noah looked emerging from the crowd of the Casbah in his black jeans and vintage floral tee, desert boots and vintage snakeskin belt.
 He was carrying a bouquet of golden ranunculus before him, pilfered from the table arrangements at his parents’ party, which he offered to her with a small bow, almost shyly.

 “I couldn’t get away sooner,” he said, as if they had agreed to meet at the show.
 But they hadn’t made plans.
-Hadn’t even exchanged numbers.
+They hadn’t even exchanged numbers.
 She hadn’t thought she would see him again.

 “You’re crying,” Graham says, stepping back.